USW's strength and conditioning course is designed, written and delivered by internationally renowned industry professionals.

 What makes us unique is that this is a bespoke strength and conditioning course, so no modules are shared with another course, like Sport and Exercise Science, as is the case in other Universities.
 You are taught by in small groups by strength and conditioning experts, in a strength and conditioning environment.

-Professional accreditation is crucial to maximise employment opportunities in strength and conditioning.
-The BSc (Hons) Strength and Conditioning course has been designed to ensure that students are provided with the required knowledge and practical skills to gain accreditation through the United Kingdom Strength and Conditioning Association (UKSCA) and the National Strength and Conditioning Association (NSCA).
+Professional accreditation is crucial to employment in the profession and the course has been designed to provide the knowledge and practical skills to work towards professional accreditation through the United Kingdom Strength and Conditioning Association (UKSCA) and the National Strength and Conditioning Association (NSCA).

-Work placements are an essential part of developing professional expertise, and coaches who excel in our strength and conditioning programme have undertaken placements with a range of professional organisations, including Cardiff City FC, Swansea City AFC, Cardiff Blues, Celtic Dragons Netball, Welsh Cricket and Welsh Netball.
+Work placements are an essential part of developing professional expertise, and coaches who excel in our University programme have undertaken placements with a range of professional organisations, including Cardiﬀ City FC, Swansea City AFC, Cardiﬀ Blues, Newport Gwent Dragons, Celtic Dragons Netball, Welsh Cricket and Welsh Hockey.

 The strength and conditioning course will be primarily delivered at the USW Sport Park which has a state-of-the-art strength and conditioning centre as well as a large sports hall, teaching rooms, performance analysis suite, outdoor pitches, 3G and all weather surface.
 Students can also access the specialist anatomy, physiology and biomechanics suites at the University’s Glyntaff campus.